 Bosch Serie 4 Under Bench Dishwasher – $889

 With an elegant aesthetic design and four-star energy and water efficiency rating, this Bosch under bench dishwasher is proving popular in customer reviews on Appliances Online.
 It’s designed for quiet operation and performance, thanks to its EcoSilence Drive and SpeedPerfect wash options.
 It has a large interior capacity that can hold up to 14 place settings (suitable for four or so people) and it has a variety of cool features, mainly:

 - An eco-mode to save even more energy

 - Anti-flood protection and a child lock

-- Auto-load sensing
+- Auto-load sensing and half load option

 - Delayed start

 It can do more than this, but we’d be here all day if we were to describe everything.
 The bottom line is Bosch knows dishwashers and you can do a lot worse than this model that has a recommended retail price of $1,299.